drajer-health/uds-plus/input/pagecontent/spec.md

 * The Data Submitter SHALL implement the following security protocols to protect the links being shared with HRSA.

-* The Data Submitter SHALL notify the HRSA Data Receiver when the export operation is completed.
+* The Data Submitter SHALL notify the HRSA Data Receiver when the data is ready using the [$import](OperationDefinition-import.html) operation.

 ##### Trust Service Provider Requirements
 This section identifies the different requirements for UDS+ Trust Service Provider that can be used for de-identification.

 * The Trust Service Provider SHALL support the de-identify operation for each type of resource per the Capability Statement.

+* The Trust Service Provider SHALL create an identifier that is retained internally to link between identifiable and de-identifiable data.

+* The Trust Service Provider SHALL remove all identifiable data using the profiles specified in this IG and create NDJSON data based on the IG profiles.

 ##### Data Receiver Requirements
 This section identifies the different requirements for Data Receiver systems hosted by HRSA.

-* The Data Receiver SHALL implement the notify operation to receive notification of completed export for each health center.
+* The Data Receiver SHALL implement the [$import](OperationDefinition-import.html) operation to receive notification of completed export for each health center.

-* The Data Receiver SHALL download the NDJSON formatted, de-identified data from the health center using the links provided by the Data Submitter.
+* The Data Receiver SHALL download the NDJSON formatted, de-identified data from the health center using the links provided by the Data Submitter following the protocol specified in the manifest file.

 * The Data Receiver SHALL validate the received NDJSON data according the IG profiles.